heig-vd-dai-course/heig-vd-dai-course/00.01-set-up-a-windows-development-environment/01-course-material/README.md

 The exact location of the setting will depend on your motherboard manufacturer.

-You have to look for a setting called "Virtualization", "VT-x", "AMD-V", or something similar and enable it.
+You have to look for a setting called _"Virtualization"_, _"VT-x"_, _"AMD-V"_, or something similar and enable it.

 [license]:
 	https://github.com/heig-vd-dai-course/heig-vd-dai-course/blob/main/LICENSE.md